suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 3. In the output under **Device State**, verify that **AzureAdJoined : YES** is displayed.

-   > This indicates that the device is Azure AD joined.
+   > This indicates that the device is Entra joined.

 4. Close PowerShell.